Cancer-Classification-UI/Notificaion-API-Service/README.md

 # Notification API Service
 This service is responsible for notification logic.
-Handles any communication needed to end users, such as emailing and sending SMS.
+Handles any communication to end users, such as emailing and sending SMS.

 API Documentation is created using the [Swagger](https://swagger.io/).
 The url for the Swagger UI is on the same port as the `APP_PORT` in the `.env` file at